-If you’re using a glass panel as your kitchen splashback there are two primary options, acrylic glass or a special ESG safety glass.
-Kitchen Splashbacks made of acrylic glass are not always suitable for gas cookers with open flames because of the intense heat, which adds stress which will risk damaging the panel.
+If you’re using a glass panel as your kitchen splashback, there are two primary options, acrylic glass or a special ESG safety glass.
+Kitchen Splashbacks made of acrylic glass is not always suitable for gas cookers with open flames because of the intense heat, which adds stress which will risk damaging the panel.

 Acrylic glass is more cost-effective and easier to work with then ordinary glass.
 Whilst the glass splashbacks are easy to clean, care should still be taken and the use of non-abrasive cloths and cleaners should be observed in order to prevent scratching and potential damage.
 Glass will sometimes expand slightly once installed, this is due to the high heat from stove.
 To avoid this potential complication, a reasonable distance of several millimetres to the kitchen stove must be factored in.